• Skip to main content

 • Sweet potatoes - you can prep the sweet potatoes the day before to save you some time.
 Bake, cool, and puree the day before and place in an airtight container in the fridge ready to go when you're ready to prep the filling.

-• Pie crust - The pie crust can be made and blind bake 24 hours before baking with the filling.
+• Pie crust - The pie crust can be made and kept covered in the fridge until needed.

 Having both of those things down the day before, all you will need to do is make the filling in one bowl, bake, cool, and enjoy!